Community-Building Gatherings for Historically Excluded Theatre Artists

 Roster: Each attendee will receive a roster of those in attendance with contact information to support connecting beyond the gathering.

-Upcoming Mosaic Series Gathering
+Upcoming Mosaic Series Gatherings

-MOSAIC SERIES GATHERING: FEBRUARY 2026
+MOSAIC SERIES GATHERING:

-LGBTQ+ theatre artists.
+The March catch up will center LGBTQ+ theatre artists.

 To stay updated, follow us on Instagram or subscribe to our newsletter.